Before you make any changes to your diet please speak to your healthcare team particularly if you are taking medication for your diabetes.

 Intermittent fasting can help you lose body fat and inches as it works out to approximately a 25% total calorie deficit for the week.
 However, you do need to be mindful of the foods you are eating in the fed state, if you overeat or are eating high-calorie foods then you won’t see the weight reduction you are looking for.

 Are there any side effects?

-You may experience some headaches and constipation but you can limit the risk of this by making sure you are drinking plenty of fluids on your fasting days and eating plenty of vegetable and fruit.
-On the fasting days you can expect to feel hungry but remind yourself this is only for 2 days out of 7 and make the most of your calories.
+You may experience some headaches and constipation but you can limit the risk of this by making sure you are drinking plenty of fluids on your fasting days and eating plenty of vegetables and fruit.
+On the fasting days, you can expect to feel hungry but remind yourself this is only for 2 days out of 7 and make the most of your calories.

 What can I eat?